 - Did you know most home fires happen at night when everyone is sleeping?
 This is why it is so important to install and maintain smoke alarms on every storey of your home and outside sleeping areas.

 - Plan and practice a fire escape plan with everyone in the house.
-Look at all of the different ways out of each room, and set out a predetermined meeting place outside of the home.
+Look at all of the different ways out of each room and set out a predetermined meeting place outside of the home.

 - If you use portable heaters, give them space—at least a 1 metre (3 feet) bubble.
 Make sure they're not placed near anything flammable and never leave them on while sleeping.

 - Did you know careless cooking is the number one cause of fire-related injuries?
-Be careful in the kitchen and never leave stovetop cooking unattended, keep the cooking area clear of combustibles (potholders, towels etc.) and never leave the home when cooking the oven.
+Be careful in the kitchen and never leave stovetop cooking unattended, keep the cooking area clear of combustibles (potholders, towels etc.) and never leave the home when cooking in the oven.

 - Have a fireplace inspection and sweeping done by a professional at least once a year, or after burning a cord of wood, to minimize the chance of a chimney fire.